lcustodio/kotlin-mars-rover/README.md

 ### Model
 Model is the core part intentionally kept as simple as possible and highly covered by test scenarios

-### Util
+### Adapter Layer
+Separation of Responsibilities
-Contains the current interface to commands, this is likely to evolve in the event to porting to REST, gRPC etc.
+Contains an interface to string commands, this is likely to evolve in the event of porting to REST, gRPC etc.

 ## Troubleshoot